 - Presentations by experts in the field, including researchers, yoga-in-the-schools program developers, and school administrators and educators

-- An opportunity to share your vision and your contributions to the field in an informative poster session (Deadline for applications is February 17; find more information and submission instructions here.)
+- An opportunity for participants to share their vision and contributions to the field in an informative poster session

 - Whole- and small-group dialogue to draw on our collective wisdom and expertise as we shape the path forward.

 Read a Q&A with Edi Pasalis, Director of the Institute for Extraordinary Living.